 - Holding books close to the eyes

-Myopia Management Center At Professional Vision Care provides myopia management and other treatments to patients in Lewis Center, Westerville, Johnstown, Northeast Columbus, and throughout Ohio.
+Myopia Management Clinic At Professional Vision Care provides myopia management and other treatments to patients in Lewis Center, Westerville, Johnstown, Northeast Columbus, and throughout Ohio.